Measuring impact strengthens the capacity of those closest to the learners

 Digital divide

-Metis piloted Innovate Ed two months ago.
-It’s training that helps teachers to solve problems.
-Currently, they are on what they call The Empathise Stage.
-This is where they go to their students, ask questions, and do a root cause analysis
+Metis piloted InnovateEd two months ago.
+It’s training that helps teachers solve problems.
+Currently, they are in what they call the empathise stage.
+This is where they go to their students, ask questions, and do a root-cause analysis

 Purpose-driven conversations

-The other purpose was to build on that conversation that players in the EdTech field need, to develop our teachers.
+The other purpose was to build on that conversation that players in the EdTech field need to develop our teachers.
 They also need inclusive curriculum integration, digital tools, collaboration, and engaging students, among others.
 That’s one end of the equation.

 Measuring tools